 Offering periods.
-Our 2021 ESPP will include a component that allows us to make offerings intended to qualify under Section 423 of the Code and a component that allows us to make offerings not intended to qualify under Section 423 of the Code to designated companies, as described in our 2021 ESPP.
-Our 2021 ESPP will provide for overlapping 24-month offering periods generally comprised of four 6-month purchase periods.
-The offering periods will be scheduled to start on the first trading day on or after May 20 and November 20 of each year, except the first offering period will commence on the first trading day on or after the effective date of the registration statement of which this prospectus forms a part and will end on the first trading day on or before November 20, 2023, and the second offering period will commence on the first trading day on or before November 20, 2023, and the second offering period will commence on the first trading day on or before November 20, 2023, and the second offering period will commence on the first trading day on or before November 20, 2023, and the second offering period will commence on the first trading day on or before November 20, 2023, and the second offering period will commence on the first trading day on or after May 20, 2022.
+Our 2021 ESPP includes a component that allows us to make offerings intended to qualify under Section 423 of the Code and a component that allows us to make offerings not intended to qualify under Section 423 of the Code to designated companies, as described in our 2021 ESPP.
+Our 2021 ESPP provides for overlapping 24-month offering periods generally comprised of four 6-month purchase periods.
+The offering periods will be scheduled to start on the first trading day on or after May 20 and November 20 of each year, except the first offering period will commence on the first trading day on or after the effective date of the registration statement of which this prospectus forms a part and will end on the first trading day on or before November 20, 2023, and the second offering period will commence on the first trading day on or after May 20, 2022.

 Contributions.
-Our 2021 ESPP will permit participants to purchase shares of our common stock through contributions (in the form of payroll deductions or otherwise to the extent permitted by the administrator) of up to fifteen percent (15%) of their eligible compensation.
+Our 2021 ESPP permits participants to purchase shares of our common stock through contributions (in the form of payroll deductions or otherwise to the extent permitted by the administrator) of up to fifteen percent (15%) of their eligible compensation.
 A participant may purchase a maximum of 5,000 shares of our common stock during a purchase period.